travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 When we get a pull request, we hit the GitHub API, an undocumented part no less, to determine the merge state of a pull request.
 We only test pull requests that are mergeable, so when a pull request is green to merge on GitHub, we will test it as well.
-The reason is simple: we can't automatically merge a pull request when we already know that merging it would fail and require manual interaction.
+The reason is simple: we can't automatically test a pull request when we already know that merging it would fail and require manual interaction.

 To determine the status, we continuously poll the GitHub API.
 Until last week's